bayazidht/Weather/README.md

    1. Download an emulator in Android Studio
    2. Select that emulator and run the project
 2. Run the project on a physical device
-   1. Enable Developer option in your device
+   1. Enable the Developer option on your device
-   2. Allow ADB from Developer option
+   2. Allow ADB from the Developer option
    3. Connect the phone via USB
-   4. Select the device in Androoid Studio and Run the project
+   4. Select the device in Android Studio and Run the project

+## Limitations
+1. Since open weather API isn't completely free, so after a certain amount of requests free limit will expire.
+2. Only city name search can be found.
+A village or post office can't be found in this API.
+3. Since this app uses free weather and forecast API.
+So all detailed data can't be found in the API.

+## Known Issues
+1. Searching with the wrong city name not responding with a proper error message.